stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-Even in this simplified five-vowel system there is room for splitting.
-If we want to, we can merge the vowel in `u` "strut" with "palm" and "trap": `ɐ` "strut".
-With these parameters of our first vowel system in mind, let's read the first article of the declaration of human rights.
+Even in this simplified five-vowel system there is room for splitting, and we can opt for merging the vowel in `u` "strut" with "palm", "trap" and "comma", yielding `ɐ` "strut".
+Let's give it a go.
 Ready?

 <!--v-->